ellis-bio/ellisjalia/index.md

 <p style="font-size:1.10em;">I’ve tried to seek inspiration from a variety of sources.
 Some of the colours have come from the ukiyo-e drawings of Hokusai, Yoshitoshi and Kuniyoshi.
 Whereas material choice was mainly based on a concoction of old photos that I have from Obama’s terms in the White House, and other random pieces.</p>

-<p style="font-size:1.10em;">Ultimately what I’ve tried to create is a place that comes from deep within me, that combines beauty and care, and where over the next few years I can test what I’m really capable of.</p>
+<p style="font-size:1.10em;">Ultimately what I’ve tried to create is a place that comes from deep within me, that combines beauty and care, and where I can test what I’m really capable of.</p>

 <hr>